 Cans of dried paint and empty containers Remove the lid and discard in garbage.
 Your waste hauler will accept these only if the lid is removed.

 Motor oil Used motor oil can also be recycled at the curb with other materials in the Portland Metropolitan area.
 Poor oil into an unbreakable, see- through container with a screw on lid ( milk jugas work well ).
 Used oil filters should be disposed of at the hazardous waste facility.

-Step Three: Bring Your Materials To one of Our Facilities
+Step Three: Bring your materials to one of Metro Recycling's Facilities

 - Location A: 6161 Nw 61st, Portland -- From Northwest St. Helens Road(Hwy.30), turn north onto kittridge to Front Avenue.
 Turn left onto Front and left onto Northwest 61st.
 Follow signs.